 - Minimizing the carbon footprint of steam supply by applying such things as cogeneration and production from biowaste

 National power infrastructures are also moving to lower carbon emission systems.
 However, not all are moving at the same pace.
-The new metric will recognize the impact of these low-carbon energy sources at the site, region, or country levels.
+ESI will recognize the impact of these low-carbon energy sources at the site, region, or country levels.
 At the same time, it doesn’t lose sight of the consumption-side efficiency of refinery process units, which refiners understand is the key for long-term carbon reduction worldwide.

 Sustainability News & Insight